Mohammad Khalequzzaman

 Mohammad Khalequzzaman was a Bangladesh Nationalist Party politician.
 He was elected a member of parliament from Cox's Bazar-3 in February 1996 and June 1996.

 Biography

 Mohammad Khalequzzaman was born in Cox's Bazar District.
 His father Farid Ahmad was a member of the then National Assembly of Pakistan and Union Minister of Labor.
 Mother Rizia Ahmed.
 His younger brother Mohammad Sahiduzzaman was a Member of Parliament from Cox's Bazar-3 constituency.

 Mohammad Khalequzzaman was a lawyer.
 He was elected to parliament from Cox's Bazar-3 as a Bangladesh Nationalist Party candidate in 15 February 1996 and 12 June 1996 Bangladeshi general election.

 In the fifth national election of 1991, he was defeated as a BNP candidate from Cox's Bazar-3 (Sadar-Ramu) constituency.

 Mohammad Khalequzzaman died on 28 September 2001.
+He died on the last day of election campaign.
+He was heavily favoured to win the election on 1 October 2001.
+After his death Lutfar Rahman Kazal(current MP) got the nomination.But after heavy protests by his supporters.
+The Nomination was given to His brother Engineer Shahiduzzaman.
+By elections were held on 1 November 2001.
+Shahiduzzaman got 93 percent of the total votes cast beating his nearest candidate by a margin of 106,720 votes.

+Khalequzzaman studied from IBA,Dhaka University.
+He was a lawyer by profession.
+He was also a computer expert.